 Scared about graduation

 I'm supposed to be graduating this spring and I am totally freaking out.
-This summer I formulated a plan for what I want to do when I graduate (job, grad school, etc) but now I don't know what I want to do.
+This summer, I formulated a plan for what I want to do when I graduate (e.g., job, grad school, etc.) but now I don't know what I want to do.
 I feel like my life is moving too fast.
 I don't want to grow up!
 Is it normal to feel this nervous?
 I almost feel like I might just die because I can't picture the future at all.

 Dear Scared Senior,

 A great resource for you to utilize is the career counseling center at your respective college or university.
 The staff there is specially trained to help you figure out options concerning different courses of action after you graduate.
-Discussions will most likely include the right job or graduate school for you and whether or not it would benefit you to work for a while first before heading to grad school.
-These counselors will not tell you what to do, nor should they, but these professionals can be a great help when you let them in on your desires and fears about life outside of the confines of being an undergraduate.
-If you're a student at Columbia, check out the Center for Career Education.
+Discussions will most likely include the best job or graduate school for you and whether or not it would benefit you to work for a while first before heading to grad school.
+These counselors will not tell you what to do but they can be a great help when you let them in on your desires and fears about life outside of the confines of being an undergraduate.

-Just keeping in mind that your fear is not about the act of graduating itself, it is based on your perception about what you are supposed to do after you walk across that stage and receive your diploma.
+Just keep in mind that your fear is not about the act of graduating itself, it’s is based on your perception about what you're “supposed to do” after you walk across that stage and receive your diploma.
 You've got plenty of time to have some sort of idea about what you want to do after college.
-Heck, you have the rest of your life to find your career destination.
-Recent surveys suggest that the average number of job changes in a professional career is now hovering between eight and ten, of which half are made by the age of forty.
-Thus, there is no "wrong" or "right" plan after you graduate, the key may be to allow yourself to set a goal of gaining general life and work experience.
+Heck, you have the rest of your life to determine your career destination.
+It’s also entirely possible to start on one career or job trajectory after college and switch to another later on to suite your personal and/or professional needs at that time.
+There’s really no "wrong" or "right" plan after you graduate — the key may be to allow yourself to set a goal of gaining general life and work experience.
 There is nothing wrong with exploring your options during this tumultuous time of transition.